 It may contain any number of associated import, which are instances of Import.
 Imports are used to import elements defined outside of this Definitions, e.g. in other Definitions elements, and to make them available for use by elements in this Definitions.

 Definitions inherits all the attributes and model associations from NamedElement.
-Table 5 presents the additional attributes and model associations of the Definitions element.
+Table 5 Table 5 presents the attributes and model associations of the Definitions element.

 Table 5: Definitions attributes and model associations